 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

-Elicit uses advanced natural language processing to understand the conceptual meaning behind research queries rather than just matching keywords.
+Elicit uses advanced natural language processing trained on its 125+ million paper index to understand the conceptual meaning behind research queries rather than just matching keywords.
 It can identify papers that discuss the same concepts using different terminology and understands relationships between research topics.
-For example, searching for 'burnout prevention' might also surface papers on 'resilience training' or 'stress management interventions' that traditional keyword searches might miss.
-This semantic understanding makes literature discovery more comprehensive and reduces the risk of missing relevant research.
+For example, searching for 'burnout prevention' might also surface papers on 'resilience training' or 'stress management interventions' that traditional keyword searches would miss.
+This semantic understanding makes literature discovery more comprehensive and reduces the risk of missing relevant research, which is why over 2 million researchers use it as a complement to traditional databases.

 Yes, Elicit includes systematic review workflows designed to align with established standards like PRISMA, Cochrane guidelines, and other institutional requirements.
-The platform guides researchers through proper screening protocols, quality assessment criteria, and documentation requirements.
-However, it's important to note that while Elicit can significantly accelerate the process, human oversight and final validation are still required to meet academic standards and ensure methodological rigor.
+The platform guides researchers through proper screening protocols, quality assessment criteria, and documentation requirements, with structured extraction tables that mirror the data formats journals expect.
+However, while Elicit can significantly accelerate the process from months to weeks, human oversight and final validation are still required to meet academic standards.
+Most published systematic reviews using Elicit cite it as an accelerator alongside human screening, not a replacement.

-Elicit can only analyze papers that are freely accessible or that your institution has provided access to through integrations.
-It cannot bypass paywalls or access subscription content directly.
-The platform works best when used by researchers at institutions with comprehensive database access or when focusing on open-access literature.
-Some fields with limited open-access availability may have reduced coverage, which could impact the comprehensiveness of literature reviews.
+Elicit can only analyze papers that are freely accessible through Semantic Scholar's index or that your institution has provided access to.
+It cannot bypass paywalls or access subscription-only full-text content directly, though it can still surface metadata and abstracts from paywalled papers.
+The platform works best when used by researchers at institutions with comprehensive database access or when focusing on open-access literature in fields like biomedicine where preprint and open-access culture is strong.
+Some fields with limited open-access availability — such as certain humanities or non-Western research traditions — may have reduced extraction coverage.

-Elicit performs best in fields with large volumes of digitized, structured research literature - particularly medicine, psychology, social sciences, and some areas of biology and education.
+Elicit performs best in fields with large volumes of digitized, structured research literature — particularly medicine, psychology, social sciences, and some areas of biology and education.
 Fields with less digitized literature, non-English publications, or highly technical mathematical content may see reduced effectiveness.
-The platform continuously improves its understanding of different disciplines, but researchers in emerging fields or those with limited online literature may find traditional research methods more effective.
+The platform's training is heavily weighted toward English-language empirical research, so qualitative humanities work, theoretical mathematics, and non-Western scholarship may be underrepresented.
+Compared to the other research agents in our directory, Elicit has the strongest biomedical and behavioral science coverage but is less effective for legal research (try Harvey or Casetext) or business intelligence (try Perplexity Pro).

 Compare features, test the interface, and see if it fits your workflow.